Skip to the main content

 Duties

-Early childhood educators plan, implement, and evaluate materials, activities, and settings for children.
+Early childhood educators plan, implement, and reflect upon materials, experiences, and environments for children.
 They strive to meet the social, physical, intellectual, creative, cultural, emotional, and developmental needs and interests of all children, including children with special needs.
 They encourage play-based learning rooted in children’s interests and foster their desire to learn.
 They establish routines and guidance for positive behaviour that:

 • Allows children to feel secure, comfortable, and safe